MohamedAbulgasem/LoadingOverlay/README.md

 ![](static/raw_directory_screenshot.png)

-Construct the `LoadingAnimation` view with your lottie animation file and set the dimensions (width and height) of the `LoadingAnimation` view, specified in dp.
+Construct a `LoadingAnimation` instance with your lottie animation file and set its dimensions (width and height) specified in dp.

 ```kotlin
 LoadingOverlay.with(